evilspoon13/track-web/WEB-APP.md

     screens/{name}          # dashboard layouts
     dbc/content             # raw .dbc text
     logs/{chunkId}          # 30k-entry chunks
-    files/{fileId}          # versioned sync store (graphics, display_dbc)
 ```

-Every screen write also commits to `devices/{deviceId}/files/graphics` via `SyncService.commitCloudGeneratedGraphics`, producing the `sync_download` message the Pi consumes on reconnect.
+Every screen write also triggers `pushFullConfigToPi(deviceId)`, which rebuilds the full screen set and sends `{ type: "config_update", payload }` over `/ws/pi`.
+Fire-and-forget: if the Pi is offline the change is lost until the next save.
 See `documentation/data-model.md` for the full field-level schema.

 ---